igm503/heedless-backbones/README.md

 - Compare model accuracy on multiple tasks
 - Do apples-to-apples accuracy comparison, even on one dataset and one task

+In addition, the user interface doesn't allow for interesting queries (e.g. what's the best model on ImageNet that can do better than 1000 fps on a V100?), and the database is inconsistently maintained.

+Heedless Backbones is an attempt to address these shortcomings of Paperswithcode within the space of computer vision backbones.
+It is built on a data model that treats pretrained foundation models as first class citizens and because of this allows you to make fairly complicated, interesting visualizations of model performance on different tasks.
+In addition, for now, I will be solely responsible for entering the data, meaning that while it may take a while before the model you're interested in shows up, once it does, it will have far more metadata than any corresponding entry in Paperswithcode.

 ## TODO
 - Add List Pages (datasets, families, heads)